 77% – Computer and Video Games (C64, December 1989)

-Other strings to our bow include the Ghouls ‘n’ Ghosts style double-jump maneuver levied by our bottom-kicking bovver boots equipped with a jet propulsion system, allowing us to hover for short distances, and the ability to lie down like a mud-crawling super-sleuth commando.
-Oh wait, both these were left on the cutting room floor for the home ports.
+Other strings to our bow include the Ghouls ‘n’ Ghosts style double-jump manoeuvre levied by our bottom-kicking bovver boots equipped with a jet propulsion system, allowing us to hover for short distances, and the ability to lie down like a mud-crawling super-sleuth commando.
+Oh, wait, both these were left on the cutting room floor for the home ports.
 What we’re left with is a crouch and bog-standard leap with an animated spurt of boot steam to give the impression of powered thrust.

 “Soldier of Light boasts some good graphics and OK animation, but ultimately it’s just another run of the mill shoot ’em up that won’t get you too excited.”

 499 – ACE (8-bits, July 1988)

 Seeing as we lose a life when the counter reaches zero, a time-freezing gizmo wouldn’t have gone amiss.
 That and a dodgy collision detection fixing power-up.
 And another one to prevent slow-mo chugging when the screen gets a bit congested with eternally spawning baddies that chip away at our damage metre, which somehow reduces rather than creeping up as we absorb shots.